Service

 });

-method, in turn, infers types from the controller method, making the validation models (in this case, Zod schemas) the only source of truth for the input and output types, without the need to define them as separate variables.
+}As you can see, the handle method returns the result of UserService.updateUser.
+That method, in turn, infers its types from the controller method, making the validation models (Zod schemas in this case) the single source of truth for input and output types, with no need to define separate types.

 import type { VovkBody, VovkOutput, VovkParams, VovkQuery } from 'vovk';